2023 Best Value Health Sciences & Services Schools in Minnesota

 Read full report on Health Sciences & Services at North Hennepin Community College

-The excellent programs at Rochester Community and Technical College helped the school earn the #5 place on this year’s ranking of the best health sciences and services schools in Minnesota.
-Rochester Community and Technical College is a small public school located in the city of Rochester.
+A rank of #5 on this year’s list means Rochester Community and Technical College is a great value for health sciences and services students.
+Rochester Community and Technical College is a small public school located in the medium-sized city of Rochester.

-With a ranking of #6, Northland Community and Technical College did quite well on this year’s best value schools for health sciences and services students.
-Located in the town of Thief River Falls, Northland Community and Technical College is a public college with a small student population.
+Northland Community and Technical College landed the #6 spot in the 2023 rankings for the best value health sciences and services programs.
+Located in the remote town of Thief River Falls, Northland Community and Technical College is a public school with a small student population.

-The average tuition and fees for an in-state undergraduate at Northland Community and Technical College are $6,052 a year.
+In-state tuition fees for undergraduate students at Northland Community and Technical College are $6,052 per year.

-Saint Paul College did quite well in this year’s ranking of the best value schools for health sciences and services students.
-It came in at #7 on the list.
-Located in the city of Saint Paul, Saint Paul College is a public college with a medium-sized student population.
+Saint Paul College ranked #7 on this year’s Best Value Health Sciences & Services Schools in Minnesota list.
+Located in the large city of Saint Paul, Saint Paul College is a public college with a medium-sized student population.

 Saint Paul College undergraduate students pay an average of $6,041 in in-state tuition and fees each year.

-Read full report on Health Sciences & Services at Saint Paul College
+Full Health Sciences & Services at Saint Paul College Report

-With a ranking of #8, St Cloud Technical and Community College did quite well on this year’s best value schools for health sciences and services students.
-Located in the city of Saint Cloud, St Cloud Technical and Community College is a public college with a small student population.
+St Cloud Technical and Community College came in at #8 in this year’s edition of the Best Value Health Sciences & Services Schools in Minnesota ranking.
+Located in the small city of Saint Cloud, St Cloud Technical and Community College is a public school with a small student population.

 In-state tuition fees for undergraduate students at St Cloud Technical and Community College are $5,874 per year.